We are not supporting this browser

 • High-impact sports, contact sports and activities involving heights

-Always talk to your healthcare professional before starting any exercises during pregnancy.
+Always talk to your midwife before starting any exercises during pregnancy.

 Any more questions?